bfarnam/FloLux5000/README.md

 I decided to convert an old 1500w Cuisinart convection oven into a proper reflow oven.
 I have been using it in "manual" mode with two thermocouples for several years now and decided to take the plunge.

 ## 05/28/2022 - WORK IN PROGRESS
+I am in the process of the build and working out the code as of this moment.
+The code is "user beware" and "not complete" as I go through my development and debug cycle.
+You have been warned.

 ### Requirements
 Independent control of Top and Bottom Elements - using i2c